rdm/geoh/doc/README.md

 Anyways...
 Note that the timeout I use for poll is 1 second longer than the timeout I use for logging and for pipelining.
 This means that typically I'll not have to run through poll twice to trigger a timeout just because some part of the system is slow.
 (In fact, this is a complete non-issue for my current test setup.
 But we've got much bigger problems to concern ourselves with...)

 Note also that my "listen" socket gets handled by the same loop and same timeout conditionals as everything else.
-Philosophically speaking, conditional statements are an order of magnitude slower than simple arithmetic statements, so I prefer to avoid conditionals when that's easy.
-So before I run through the main servicing loop after poll() I always set the timeout on the listening socket so that it's not timed out.
+Philosophically speaking, conditional statements are an order of magnitude slower than simple arithmetic statements, and conditional statement are harder to test than arithmetic statements, so I prefer to avoid conditionals when that's easy - though of course I still wound up with a lot of them here...
+Anyways, before I run through the main servicing loop after poll() I always set the timeout on the listening socket so that it's not timed out.
 If I failed to do this, the server would shut down after the first timeout interval.